-But, Capital One No Hassle Miles are earned on numerous types of Capital One rewards cards.
+But Capital One No Hassle Miles are earned on numerous types of Capital One rewards cards.
 The program follows the basics that all other miles-based credit card rewards programs use.
 For each dollar you spend on the credit card, you earn a certain number of miles or points.
 Different cards have different earning rates.
 Some cards earn 1.25 miles per dollar, or 2 miles per dollar for purchases at certain places like gas stations or grocery stores.
 The flagship Venture rewards credit card earns 2 miles everywhere.
-Miles can be redeemed for free airline tickets, free hotel rooms and other free travel services.
+Miles can be redeemed for free airline tickets, free hotel rooms and other free travel services using the Capital One reward points catalog.
+The points catalog is shared across all the type of Capital One credit cards.

 2022 and 2023 Capital One Rewards Catalog

 Capital One saves money by not mailing a printed rewards catalog to every cardholder.
 Some customers report that they get catalogs because they have a high point balance, while others say that they only get the miles redemption catalogs when they have high credit card usage.
 Either way, there is no way to order a Capital One Rewards catalog in the mail.
 You either got one or you didn’t.

 Like all rewards programs, the merchandise you can redeem miles for is not offered at a consistent bargain price.
 The reward “prices” are good for months at a time, so unless the card company is willing to hold inventory of merchandise (expensive), it is necessary to charge an amount of points that results in paying full retail or more for an item.
 You are much better off redeeming your rewards points and miles for free travel online anyway.